by Kimberly Jones and Gilly Segal

 First sentence: “‘Waiting for Black is on your agenda, not mine,’ LaShunda barks as we leave the building.”

 Support your local independent bookstore: buy it there!

-Content: There is some violence and three f-bombs.
-It’s in the teen section (grades 9+) of the bookstore, but I’d give it to a younger kid if they were interested.
+Content: There is violence, some swearing and the use of the n-word.
+It’s in the Teen (grades 9+) section of the bookstore, but I would give it to a 7th/8th grader as well.